develpudu/billctl/examples/README.md

-# Facturator Usage Examples
+# Billctl Usage Examples

-This directory contains practical examples of how to use the Facturator CLI tool for various billing scenarios.
+This directory contains practical examples of how to use the Billctl CLI tool for various billing scenarios.

 ## 📚 Basic Usage Examples